-More than one DNA sample can be sequenced in one flow cell and this is made possible by the addition of a 9 bp sample-specific bar code that is added during library preparation (see "Protocol: Adapter Ligation", page 18).
-The sequencing libraries prepared from the corresponding samples must be pooled prior to clonal amplification to allow them to be sequenced together in one flow cell (see "Protocol: Library Concentration Normalization and

-Pooling" in the QIAGEN GeneRead Clonal Amp Q Handbook for more information).
-Based on the total number of amplicons that are produced by the GeneRead QIAact AIT DNA UMI Kit, we recommend a multiplex maximum of 8 samples for FFPE.
-To allow for loss of volume during solution transfer, we have suggested protocols which contain 9x the amount of each product required when preparing an 8-plex batch of samples.
+More than one DNA sample can be sequenced in one flow cell and this is made possible by the addition of a 9 bp sample-specific bar code that is added during library preparation (see "Protocol: Adapter Ligation", page 21).
+The sequencing libraries prepared from the corresponding samples must be pooled prior to clonal amplification to allow them to be sequenced together in one flow cell (see "Protocol: Library Concentration Normalization and Pooling" in the GeneRead Clonal Amp Q Handbook for more information).
+Based on the total number of amplicons that are produced by the GeneRead QIAact Lung DNA UMI Panel, we recommend a multiplex maximum of 12 samples for FFPE or a maximum of 6 samples for liquid biopsy samples.